aaronthebald/RecipeRoundup/README.md

-# Cake
+# RecipeRoundup

-Cake is an open-source iOS app that allows users to discover and explore delicious dessert recipes.
-Built with Swift, SwiftUI, and Combine, Cake! leverages TheMealDB API to provide a delightful experience for users with a sweet tooth.
+RecipeRpuind is an open-source iOS app that allows users to discover and explore recipes for meals and cocktails.
+Built with Swift, SwiftUI, and Core Data, RecipeRoundup leverages TheMealDB and TheCocktailDB APIs to provide a delightful experience for users looking to make something delicious.

-UPDATE!
-Networking is now being handled with async/await.
-Also, Unit tests have been added!

 Features

-Browse Dessert Recipes: Explore a wide variety of dessert recipes, from classic cakes to modern treats.
+Browse Recipes: Explore a wide variety of recipes, from classic cocktails to modern treats.
-Detailed Recipe Information: Get detailed information about each recipe, including ingredients, and instructions.
+Detailed Recipe Information: Get detailed information about each recipe, including ingredients, instructions, and links to helpful videos.

-Road map (Things i would have done if i had more time)

-Async Await networking calls.
-Unit Testing.
-Lazy loading and caching.
+Save your favorite Recipes: Quickly access your favorites.

+Languages and frameworks

+Swift, SwiftUI, CoreData, XCTest, RevenueCat